lvonkacsoh/Flow.Launcher.RollDice/README.md

 ### Installing

-This plugin has not been officially added to the Flow Launcher Plugins yet!
+The Plugin has been officially added to the supported list of plugins.
+Use `pm install RollDice` to install.

-However you can manually add it.
+However you can also manually add it.

 ### Manual